zana9999/zana9999/README.md

 ### 🚀 What I’m up to
 - Exploring AI/ML projects
-- Collaborating on fun and meaningful projects with students or open-source communities
+- Collaborating on fun and meaningful projects with students
+- Listening to Twilight Zone by Ariana Grande
 ---

 ### 🛠 Skills & Tools